sejalkailashyadav/Center-documentation/discussion.md

 3. Manager approves the profile.

 **Note:** The workflow requirements for the Employee Profile module need further discussion and confirmation.

+### Fees Master

+#### Changes

+1. **Fee Master Access for All User Types**

+   * On the **Next Level Childcare** setup, Fee Master access has been enabled for **all user types**.

+2. **Fee Master Documentation Add**

+   * Added step-by-step documentation explaining how to add fees in Fee Master.
+   * Included a tutorial video for easier understanding and user guidance.

+3. **UI/UX Improvements**

+   * Enhanced the overall user interface and user experience.
+   * Improved layout, readability, and usability.

+4. **Pagination Add**

+   * Implemented pagination for better data management and performance.

+5. **Sorting Functionality Add**

+   * Added sorting options to help users organize records efficiently.

+6. **Search Functionality Add**

+   * Implemented search functionality for quick and easy record lookup.

+7. **General Enhancements**

+   * Refined the Fee Master module for better usability, consistency, and overall performance.
+   * Fixed UI-related issues and improved responsiveness.

+### Notes

+* Fee Master access for all user types is enabled **only for the Next Level Childcare setup**.
+* Documentation and video guide are available within the module for user reference.

 ---